JulietteArchambeau/GOPredEvalPinpin/README.md

 ### Climatic data

 Climatic data was extracted with the [Climate Downscaling Tool (ClimateDT)](https://www.ibbr.cnr.it/climate-dt/).
 For the full name and metadata of the climatic variables, see https://www.ibbr.cnr.it/climate-dt/?action=fldlist.
+Note that the variable called mean summer precipitation (`MSP`) in ClimateDT was renamed summer precipitation (`SP`) in the present study.

 **Dataset `ClimateDT_CommonGardens.csv`**